Bob Weir: Personal life and death

+and illustrates many rainforest animal species.
+The publisher, Hyperion, donated the proceeds from the sale of the book to reforestation programs in Africa.

+Weir was an avid mountain biker in the early years of the sport.
+He lived in a mountainous area with a trail network and frequently rode with MTB pioneer Gary Fisher.

-In February 2004, Weir captured the Scripps Howard Super Sage Award as his Super Bowl prediction of New England beating Carolina, 33-24, was closest to the actual 32-29 score.
+In February 2004, Weir captured the Scripps Howard Super Sage Award as his Super Bowl prediction of New England beating Carolina, 33–24, was closest to the actual 32–29 score.
 Weir's prediction was the most accurate out of 148 celebrities who participated in Scripps Howard's Celebrity Super Bowl Poll.

-Weir is on the board of directors of the Rex Foundation, the Furthur Foundation, and HeadCount.
-He also is a member of the advisory board of the Jerry Garcia Foundation along with Peter Shapiro and Seth Rogin.
-He is an honorary member of the board of directors of the environmental organization Rainforest Action Network, along with Woody Harrelson, Bonnie Raitt, and John Densmore.
-He is also on the honorary board of directors of Little Kids Rock, a non-profit organization that provides free musical instruments and instruction to children in under-served public schools throughout the U.S.
+Weir was on the board of directors of the Rex Foundation, the Furthur Foundation, and HeadCount.
+He was also a member of the advisory board of the Jerry Garcia Foundation along with Peter Shapiro and Seth Rogin.
+Weir was an honorary member of the board of directors of the environmental organization Rainforest Action Network, along with Woody Harrelson, Bonnie Raitt, and John Densmore.
+He was also on the honorary board of directors of Little Kids Rock, a non-profit organization that provides free musical instruments and instruction to children in under-served public schools throughout the U.S.

+In July of 2025, Weir was diagnosed with cancer.
+He then went on to perform a trio of farewell concerts with Dead & Company at Golden Gate Park on August 1, 2, and 3.
+Despite surviving the cancer, he died from underlying lung issues on January 10, 2026, at the age of 78.

+A 'Homecoming' memorial celebration was held in his honor in San Francisco's Civic Center Plaza on January 17, 2026, with thousands attending.
+Speakers and performers at the event included John Mayer, Joan Baez, and Mickey Hart.